omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 RLP encoded in-flight transaction.

 #### inFlightTxInputIndex (uint16)
-Index of spent input.
+Index of spent input in the in-flight transaction.

 #### challengingTx (bytes)
 RLP-encoded challenging transaction.

 #### challengingTxInputIndex (uint16)
-Index of spent input in a challenging transaction.
+Index of spent input in the challenging transaction.

 #### challengingTxWitness (bytes)
 Witness for challenging transactions.
 For payment transaction it's a signature of input's owner.